MicrosoftDocs/architecture-center/docs/reference-architectures/ai/speech-ai-ingestion.md

 A SAS token allows you to control the following:

 - What resources clients can access, since it is created per resource.
 - What permissions clients can have while accessing these resources, using [role-based access control](https://docs.microsoft.com/rest/api/storageservices/create-user-delegation-sas#assign-permissions-with-rbac).
 It is recommended to give minimal required permissions.
-The clients in this architecture have *Write Only* access to the blobs.
+The clients in this architecture have *Write-Only* access to the blobs.
 This prevents them from reading other clients' audio files, either accidentally or maliciously.
 - When do the individual tokens expire.
 This limits the window of exposure to the token, hence limiting the possibility of unauthorized access to the resource.
 For larger files, the SAS token may expire before the upload is completed.
 The client can request multiple tokens for the same file.
 Since only authenticated clients can do so, multiple requests of these tokens do not affect overall security.

 Read [Grant limited access to Azure Storage resources using shared access signatures (SAS)](https://docs.microsoft.com/azure/storage/common/storage-sas-overview) for an in-depth discussion on SAS tokens.
 Also see [Create a user delegation SAS](https://docs.microsoft.com/rest/api/storageservices/create-user-delegation-sas) to learn more about a user delegate SAS token.